 BROADLEAF WEED CONTROL

 The presence of broadleaf weeds not only reduces the aesthetic quality of the turf, but more importantly, they compete with the desired turfgrass for water, nutrients, and sunlight.
 Failure to control these weeds often results in a deterioration of the turfgrass stand over time.
 Broadleaf weed infestations are often symptomatic of a more basic cultural or soil problem in many cases, such as pH imbalances or compact soils in need of core aeration.
 If these problems persist, weeds will be a continuous problem.
-Thus, a sound weed management strategy not only includes removal of existing weeds, but also using corrective management measures for the factors causing poor quality turfgrass.
+Therefore, a sound weed management strategy not only includes removal of existing weeds, but also using corrective management measures for the factors causing poor quality turfgrass.

 Cultural Control of Broadleaf Weeds